sarashamas/docs-calendar/docs/api/provider/rest_routes/Post_routes/js_eventcalendar_postupload_route.md

 ### Description

-@short:Uploads a binary file to the server and returns a json object with the file id, name, and url
+@short: Uploads a binary file to the server and returns a json object with the file id, name, and url

 The route handles the POST request made to the **'/uploads'** path.